 The start of a new year is a great time to set goals and start writing in earnest.
-Maybe last year you were uncertain.
-Maybe you found yourself asking, ‘Can I write a book?
-What if my story idea sucks?’
+Try making resolutions, such as these seven:

 1. Turn your censor to the wall